vaibhav-malpani/ComicAI/README.md

 - **Character Consistency**: If characters appear different across panels, regenerate with more specific character descriptions
 - **Storage Space**: Video files are larger than images; ensure adequate local and cloud storage
 - **Browser Compatibility**: For best video playback, use Chrome or Firefox with hardware acceleration enabled

+### Video-Specific Troubleshooting

+#### Veo 3 API Issues
+- **"Veo 3 not available"**: Ensure your Google Cloud project has Veo 3 API enabled and billing configured
+- **Quota exceeded**: Check your Veo 3 quotas in Google Cloud Console and consider upgrading your plan
+- **Generation timeout**: Video processing can take 5-15 minutes; don't refresh the page during generation

+#### Video Quality Issues
+- **Low quality output**: Try regenerating with more detailed scene descriptions
+- **Inconsistent animation**: Ensure character descriptions are detailed and consistent across panels
+- **Audio sync issues**: Currently audio is not supported; videos are visual-only

+#### Performance Optimization
+- **Slow video generation**:
+  - Ensure stable high-speed internet connection (minimum 50 Mbps recommended)
+  - Close unnecessary browser tabs and applications
+  - Use wired connection instead of WiFi when possible
+- **Large file sizes**: Videos are typically 10-30MB; ensure adequate storage space
+- **Memory issues**: Close other applications during video generation; 16GB+ RAM recommended

+#### FFmpeg Issues
+- **FFmpeg not found**: Verify FFmpeg is installed and added to your system PATH
+- **Codec errors**: Ensure you have the latest FFmpeg version with H.264 support
+- **Permission errors**: On Linux/macOS, you may need to run with appropriate permissions

 ## 🎭 The Magic Behind the Scenes